Alok-Codecamp/car-store-express-app/README.md

 ## Overview

-### car store is a back end application designed to manage car order, built using Tyepscript, express.js, mongodb, mongoose.
-This application allows client to add new car data , retrive specific car data, update car data and delete car data. client also can create car orders and client can get total revenue from all orders.

-### moduler design pattern used for this application.
-This design pattern make easy to manage code of each file.
-In this application have two module car module and order module .
-The car module and the order module have inside module directory.
-Inside car module have all typescript file related car data. and thats in to 5 file thats are Interface, model, routes, controll and service. the same pattern use for orders module.
+## 📘 Project Overview

+**CarStore** is a backend application designed to manage car inventory and customer orders.
+Built with **TypeScript**, **Express.js**, **MongoDB**, and **Mongoose**, this API-driven project allows clients to perform full CRUD operations on car data and manage customer orders efficiently.

+### ✨ Features

+- Add, retrieve, update, and delete car information
+- Create and manage car orders
+- Calculate and retrieve total revenue from all orders

+### 🧱 Architectural Pattern

+The application follows a **Modular Design Pattern** to ensure clean separation of concerns, scalability, and maintainability.
+Each feature is encapsulated within its own module containing specific responsibility-based files.

+### 📦 Modules

+There are two main modules in this project:

+1. **Car Module** – Handles all operations related to car data
+2. **Order Module** – Manages order creation and revenue tracking

+Each module is placed inside the `src/modules/` directory and follows a consistent structure:

 # Routes